-I’ll start with this one because a lot of people might disagree and label this as difficult and more of a hike than a walk!
+I’ll start with this one because a lot of people might disagree and label this as difficult and more of a hike than a walk, which would make this one fall into the category of Hiking Trails in Ireland, rather than walking trails!
 They would be right however I feel because you are on a boardwalk on this trail, it makes it more accessible to inexperienced hikers than it was prior to the boardwalk being there.
 So, for that reason I’m including it in as a walking trail!
 The most direct route is by following the Legnabrocky Trail to the summit of the mountain.
 Then there is the option of going further along the summit plateau until you reach an ancient cairn dating from the Bronze Age (This part is a little trickier and be warned it can be very windy at the top!)

 Causeway Coast Walking Route, Co.
 Antrim

 This route from Carrick a Rede Rope Bridge to the Giants Causeway comes highly recommended, the famous Carrick a Rede rope bridge alone is worth the trip!
 This is a walk along the coast that takes roughly four to five hours and boasts some of the most breath-taking views.
 Starting at Carrick a Rede the route is signposted but it’s good idea to map out the route.
 Keep in mind that there are certain sections of it you must be careful at.
 White Park Bay is one to note that cannot be crossed via the beach during high tide, you will have to take an alternative route.
 You can check out the tide times before you leave to make sure.
 You could probably complete this route in less time than above but it really depends on where you stop along the way and how long for!
 There is so much to see from beautiful sandy beaches to Dunseverick castle to picturesque villages all along the way, you never know what is around the corner!